 You may ignore the alert or adjust the working hours.

 2. Impact on Approving Hours Worked

-If an employee saves their hours worked with non-compliant breaks, this is also flagged on the approvals page.
 The employee responsible for approving the hours worked can then either accept the times as entered, or decline to approve the times entered for the particular day and send them back to the employee.